BESTSELLER/pyfortiztp/README.md

 > **Note:** The FortiZTP API returns the HTTP response "204 No Content" on success.

-### Unprovision a device from FortiManager.
+### Unprovision one or more devices from FortiManager.
 `deviceSN` is a list of serial numbers.
-In this example, we only test with a single device.
+In this example, we only test with a single serial number.

 **Code**
 ```